-Choosing the right potato:
+Choosing the right kind of potatoes:

 We do love potatoes, but not all of them will work for this recipe.
 Learn more about some of our favorite varieties, and how you can use them in pellet grill recipes.